MattiDoubleU/Pands-Project/README.md

 Let's examine the plots to identify some useful insights and patterns from the dataset:

 Kde plots for petal width and petal length show that Iris Setosa can be distinguished from Iris Versicolor and Iris Virginica using either of these features.
+It is the Setosa species that yypically has smaller sepal lengths and widths, often forming a tight cluster in the lower left of the scatter plot.
+On the contrary Versicolor and Virginica species usually have larger sepal lengths and widths, with Virginica generally being the largest.
+They form separate clusters that might overlap.
 Scatter plot between petal width and petal length reveals a linear relationship.
 Additionally, this relationship allows for linear separation of all the classes.
 When petal width/length is plotted against sepal width/length, Iris Setosa is clearly separated from Iris Versicolor and Iris Virginica. sepal width shows a linearly separable relationship between all the classes, whereas sepal length shows a mix of the classes, making them not linearly separable.